th3-z/kf2-magicked-admin/docs/installing.rst

 This page covers installing Killing Floor 2 Magicked Admin using the pre-built binaries or Docker image.
-If you have already installed or built Killing Floor 2 Magicked Admin you can head to the configuration page next.
+If you have already installed or built Killing Floor 2 Magicked Admin you can head to the :doc:`configuration` page next.

 The latest pre-built releases are available on the releases page.